curl/everything-curl/http-response.md

 ### Chunked transfer encoding

-An HTTP 1.1 server can decide to respond with a "chunked" encoded response, a feature that wasn't present in HTTP 1.0.
+An HTTP 1.1 server can decide to respond with a "chunked" encoded response, a feature that was not present in HTTP 1.0.

 When sending a chunked response, there's no Content-Length: for the response to indicate its size.
 Instead, there's a `Transfer-Encoding: chunked`